Southampton F.C.: Outside the top flight (2005–2012)

 Returning to the Championship for the 2011–12 season, Southampton made their best start to a season for 75 years with a winning run at St. Mary's of 13 league games, setting a new club record and going top of the league.
 In April 2012, Southampton achieved promotion to the Premier League as runners-up to Reading.
 The final game of the season set a record attendance at St Mary's Stadium of 32,363.
 Lambert finished the season as the Championship's top goalscorer with 27 league goals, his third "Golden Boot" in four seasons.
 He also won the Championship Player of the Year award.
+As a result, they became the second team within a year to achieve back-to-back promotions, a feat that Norwich City had achieved one year before.